wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_pruneblockchain.md

 ---
-title: dash:pruneblockchain \[POST\] {disallowed}
+title: pruneblockchain  {disallowed} - Dash
-description: Prunes the blockchain up to a specified height or timestamp.
-The -pruneoption needs to be enabled (disabled by default).
+description: Example code for the pruneblockchain  {disallowed} json-rpc method. Сomplete guide on how to use pruneblockchain  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters